bocajspear1/fakernet/docs/source/network-design.rst

 Real Internet Access
 ---------------------

 Depending on your setup, you may or may not want access to real Internet resources in your environment.
-FakerNet can work alongside

 No Internet
 ^^^^^^^^^^^^